wp-plugins/buddypress-registration-groups-1/readme.txt

 2. Screenshot of the admin settings menu and options.

 == Changelog ==

+= 1.0.1 =
+* Tested plugin as functional with WordPress 3.8 and BuddyPress 1.9

 = 1.0 =
 * Prepared echoed and printed text for localization